 Deciding About Artificial Feeding

-When you have a serious illness, your healthcare provider will review treatment choices with you as your illness progresses.
+When you have a serious, possibly life-limiting, illness, your healthcare provider will review treatment choices with you as your illness progresses.
 Some of these treatments help support or sustain life if your body can no longer perform certain functions on its own.
 Artificial feeding is one such treatment.
 It supplies artificial nutrition to your body if you can no longer take in food by mouth.
 This sheet tells you more about artificial feeding and what you need to know when deciding about this treatment.

 |You and your loved ones can meet with the healthcare provider and healthcare team to learn more about artificial feeding and what it means for you.

 How is artificial feeding given?

 Artificial feeding can be given in a number of ways.
 Each way involves the use of a tube to send liquid food to the body.
 Some types of tubes include: